 Figure 1 – Content flow process for omnidirectional media with fisheye video [1]

 To support the 360 fisheye camera use case, omnidirectional fisheye video SEI message was proposed in the previous JCT-VC meetings [2][3].
 In the 28th JCT-VC meeting, the OMAF DIS based SEI message [2] was reviewed and it was recommended to simplify the syntax elements.
-Based on the feedback form JCT-VC, the simplification of the parameters was discussed in OMAF.
-In the last OMAF meeting, it was agreed that some of the parameters were optional for receivers in stitching process, so that the fisheye-specific parameters were categorized into essential and supplementary parts, i.e., FisheyeVideoEssentialInfoStruct and FisheyeVideoSupplementalInfoStruct, where the essential parameters in OMAF FDIS [1] were
+Based on the feedback from JCT-VC, the simplification of the parameters was discussed in OMAF.
+In the last OMAF meeting, it was agreed that some of the parameters were optional for receivers in stitching process, so that the fisheye-specific parameters were categorized into essential and supplementary parts, i.e., FisheyeVideoEssentialInfoStruct and FisheyeVideoSupplementalInfoStruct.
+Based on the result, OMAF made the following recommendation [4]: "Recommend JCT-VC to specify an SEI message to carry the essential fisheye video parameters.", where the essential parameters in OMAF FDIS [1] were

 region information of circular images in the coded picture,